International Organization for Medical Physics

-Objectives and History
+Objectives and history

 IOMP is charged with a mission to advance medical physics practice worldwide by disseminating scientific and technical information, fostering the educational and professional development of medical physics and promoting the highest quality medical services for patients.

 IOMP was formed in January 1963 initially with 4 affiliated national member organizations (Canada, Sweden, UK, USA).
+Its first female president, Azam Niroomand-Rad, served from 2003-6 and oversaw expanded support for international education and opportunities for professional recognition.

-After 50 years of active existence and global support for the medical physics profession, IOMP has a membership of 80 national member organizations and 6 regional organizations.
+50 years after its founding, IOMP had a membership of 80 national member organizations and 6 regional organizations.
 IOMP is affiliated to IUPESM, IUPAP and ICSU and is officially connected to IFMBE.

 IOMP collaborates with professional bodies such as IRPA and ICRP and international organizations such as WHO and IAEA in promoting the development of medical physics and safe use of radiation and radiological equipment technology.

 IOMP publishes an electronic Newsletter (Medical Physics World) and an open-source journal (Medical Physics International).

 To raise awareness about the role medical physicists play for the benefit of patients, IOMP organizes the annual International Day of Medical Physics (IDMP) on November 7 - the birthday of Marie Sklodowska-Curie.

 The World Congress on Medical Physics and Biomedical Engineering (World Congress) is organised by IOMP (together with IFMBE and IUPESM) as well as the International Congress of Medical Physics (ICMP), held between World Congresses.